 About Connecting Care+

-Wakefield district has an estimated resident population of around 336,834 (371,559 people are registered with the district’s 38 GP practices).
-Of this, 12% of the population are aged over 70 years, and it is predicted that by 2021 over 22% of people will be aged over 65 years.
+Wakefield district has an estimated resident population of around 336,834 (371,559 people are registered with the district’s 36 GP practices).
+Of this, 12 per cent of the population are aged over 70 years, and it is predicted that by 2021 over 22 per cent of people will be aged over 65 years.

-Wakefield district ranks as the 65th most deprived district in England (out of 326), and over 40,000 people live in neighbourhoods that are in the top 10% most deprived in England.
+Wakefield district ranks as the 65th most deprived district in England (out of 326), and over 40,000 people live in neighbourhoods that are in the top 10 per cent most deprived in England.
 There are, however, neighbourhoods of considerable affluence and the overall trend is considered to be one of improvement and development.

 The health of Wakefield people is generally worse than the national average for England.
 Within our Joint Strategic Needs Analysis (JSNA) we have identified 10 key facts for the health of Wakefield district: